coursecomputer/kruskal/documentation/explanation.en.md

 As we have seen above, 'rank' is used to optimize mergers.

-By merging from the smallest `set' to the largest, less work is given to `path compression' and more paths are `1 hit' from the parent of the `set'.
+By merging from the smallest `set` to the largest, less work is given to `path compression` and more paths are `1 hit` from the parent of the `set'.

 The array method implements this by default.